Espressif Systems: History

-In 2008, Espressif was founded in China by Singaporean national, Teo Swee Ann.
-Teo who graduated from National University of Singapore with degrees in electrical engineering had worked for Montage Technology as an engineering director.
+In 2008, Espressif was founded in China by Singaporean national Teo Swee Ann.
+Before founding Espressif, Teo worked for Montage Technology as an engineering director, having previously graduated with a degree in electrical engineering from National University of Singapore.

-Espressif initially started as one-man consulting firm which later expanded.
-However due to the small quantity of chips commissioned by Espressif, foundries tended to reject it.
-However, TSMC, who had heard of Teo's work at Montage Technology, gave Espressif a chance and became its supplier.
+Espressif initially started as one-man consulting firm.
+It had initial difficulty getting foundries to manufacture its chips due to the small quantity commissioned.
+However, TSMC, who had heard of Teo's work at Montage Technology, began to manufacture its designs.

 On 22 July 2019, Espressif had its initial public offering and became a listed company on the Shanghai Stock Exchange STAR Market.
 The offering raised 1.2 billion yuan.

 In March 2022, it was reported that Espressif was moving exclusively to the RISC-V open source instruction set architecture.

-As of September 2023, Espressif has shipped over 1 billion IoT chips and is the fifth largest company in the Wi-Fi microcontrollers business.
+As of September 2023, Espressif had shipped over 1 billion IoT chips and is the fifth largest company in the Wi-Fi microcontroller business.

 Business operations

 Since establishment, Espressif has remained profitable.
-Rather than buying existing solutions which is a common practice in the chip industry, Espressif performs its own engineering and has a very cost effective method of designing chips.
+Rather than buying existing solutions which is a standard practice in the chip industry, Espressif performs its own engineering and has a cost effective method of designing chips.
 Managers and directors are expected to do coding in addition to their managerial duties.

-Espressif's sales model is comprised primarily of direct sales, supplemented by distribution.
+Espressif's sales model consists primarily of direct sales, supplemented by distribution.

 Products

 Espressif has established itself in providing Wi-Fi and Bluetooth-integrated devices and solutions.
 Initially focusing on Wi-Fi microcontrollers, the company has expanded into the fields artificial intelligence of things and system on a chip.

-Two of Espressif most well known semiconductor products are the ESP8266 and its successor ESP32.
-They are used in products such as coffee machines and light bulbs, as well as providers of smart city and automation solutions.
+Two of Espressif's most well known semiconductor products are the ESP8266 and its successor, the ESP32.
+They are used in products such as coffee machines and light bulbs, as well as by providers of smart city and automation solutions.
 They are also used by DIY tech hobbyists.